 Environmental Review: All qualified projects must undergo an environmental review process.
 This process ensures that the activities comply with National Environmental Policy Act (NEPA) and other applicable state and federal laws.

-Event: The presidentially declared 2015 & 2016 Texas storm and flooding, and subsequent flooding, disaster events.
+Event: The Presidentially declared Hurricane Harvey, and subsequent flooding, disaster events.